 One of the most exciting immigration categories available to non-EEA graduates is the Tier 1 Graduate Entrepreneur route.
-Graduates, who do not have a job offer in the UK, but have an outstanding business idea that they wish to implement in the UK, can apply under this route.
+If you are a graduate, who have a genuine and credible business idea, you can apply under this route.

-To qualify you must have been awarded a degree qualification, which meets or exceed the recognised standard of a bachelor’s degree in the UK.
-If you obtained an overseas qualification, the standard must be confirmed by UK NARIC.
+To qualify, you must have a degree qualification.
+This qualification must meet or exceed the recognised standard of a bachelor’s degree in the UK.
+UK NARIC has to confirm the standard of an overseas qualification.

 You have to fulfil an English Language and a Maintenance Fund requirement.

 It is possible to switch to the Tier 1 Graduate Entrepreneur route from other UK immigration categories.

 Spouses and dependents of a Tier 1 Graduate Entrepreneur

 Your spouse/civil partner/unmarried partner/same-sex partner and any dependent children can apply to accompany you.

 Length of stay and right to work